-The Unrecognized Villages | The unrecognized Bedouin villages in the Negev are about 40 villages that the state of Israel does not recognize and refers to them as a “diaspora” or “illegal villages”.
-Amongst these villages are some villages which are historic villages since they exist in their location prior to the establishment of the state of Israel.
+The Unrecognized Villages | The unrecognized Arab Bedouin villages in the Negev/Naqab are about 35 villages that the state of Israel does not recognize and refers to them as a “diaspora” or “illegal villages”.
+Amongst these villages are some that are historic since they existed in their location before the establishment of the state of Israel.
 Other villages were internally displaced during the 1950s into the Siyāj area.
-The state does not recognize the historical villages nor does it recognize the internally displaced villages.
+The state does not recognize the historical villages, nor does it recognize the internally displaced villages.

-The Governmental Planned Towns | In the late 1950s, the state began planning the urbanization of the Bedouin community.
-By concentrating the Bedouin in delimited urban areas, Israel aimed to strengthen its control over the community, prevent the Bedouin villages from growing, and cut infrastructure costs.
-In 1966, when the military administration came to an end, the urbanization process began.
-The State established seven Bedouin towns, mostly within the Siyāj area, that promised residents modern services in return for their settlement in organized urban lots.
-The first Bedouin town, Tal as-Sabaʿ, was established in 1969, and until the 1990s, six more towns were established.
-All seven Bedouin towns are characterized by deprivation, high unemployment, crime and social tension, as well as insufficient services.
-Until the mid-1990s, Israeli policy had endeavored to concentrate the entire Bedouin community of the Negev within these seven towns.
-This process did not respect the Bedouin traditional way of life which is based on agriculture and rural communities.
+The Governmental Planned Towns | In the late 1950s, the state began planning the urbanization of the Arab Bedouin indigenous community.
+By concentrating the Arab Bedouin in delimited urban areas, Israel aimed to strengthen its control over the community, prevent the Arab Bedouin villages from growing, and cut infrastructure costs.
+In 1966, when the military administration ended, the urbanization process began.
+The State established seven Arab Bedouin townships, mostly within the Siyāj area, that promised residents modern services in return for their settlement in organized urban lots.
+The first Arab Bedouin township, Tal as-Sabaʿ, was established in 1969, and until the 1990s, six more townships were established.
+All seven Arab Bedouin townships are characterized by deprivation, high unemployment, crime, and social tension, as well as insufficient services.
+Until the mid-1990s, Israeli policy had endeavored to concentrate the entire Arab Bedouin indigenous community of the Negev/Naqab within these seven townships.
+This process was forced and completely disregarded the Arab Bedouin traditional way of life, which is based on agriculture and rural communities.

-The Newly Recognized Villages | As of 1999 the state of Israel, in various government resolutions, decided to recognize 11 Bedouin unrecognized villages in the Negev.
-This was allegedly a fundamental change, after years in which the only settlement option for the Bedouin community was forced urbanization.
-Yet, 15 years later, in reality there is no significant difference between these villages and the villages which remained unrecognized.
-In most of the recognized villages there is no planning so their residents cannot get building permits, the policy of house demolition continues and infrastructure of water, electricity, sewage disposal and roads are still not available to the residents.
+The Recognized Villages | As of 1999, the state of Israel, in various governmentresolutions, decided to recognize 11 Arab Bedouin unrecognized villages in the Negev/Naqab.
+This was allegedly a fundamental change after years in which the only settlement option for the Arab Bedouin community was forced urbanization.
+Yet, nearly 20 years later, there is no significant difference between these villages and the villages which remained unrecognized.
+In most of the recognized villages, there is no planning, so their residents cannot get building permits; the policy of house demolition continues; and infrastructure of water, electricity, sewage disposal, and roads are still, in most cases, unavailable to the residents.

-The House Demolition Policy and the Housing Crisis | The main Israeli policy toward the Bedouin community in the Negev is an ongoing policy of house demolition.
-Within the ‘green line’ territories, such measures are taken mainly against the Bedouin community.
+The House Demolition Policy and the Housing Crisis | The central Israeli policy towardthe Arab Bedouin indigenous community in the Negev/Naqab is an ongoing policy of house demolition.
 Despite the villages having been inhabited for years, in 1965, most of the houses located in the unrecognized villages were retroactively deemed illegal.
-Since then, it is not possible for the residents of these villages to acquire building permits as their villages are considered by the state illegal.
-Therefore, community members are unable to legally build or repair their houses, and those who choose to do so face demolition and homelessness.
+Since then, it has been impossible for the residents of these villages to acquire building permits as the state considers their villages to be illegal.
+Therefore, community members cannot build or repair their houses legally, and those who choose to do so face demolition and homelessness.
 Far from enough to meet the needs of the broader Arab Bedouin population, the seven governmental-planned townships are already unable to accommodate their own natural growth.
 The recognition of 11 villages has likewise failed to remedy the Arab Bedouin housing crisis.

-Land Ownership | Recent ruling by the Israeli Supreme Court (al-Uqbi verdict, May 2015) makes it almost impossible for Bedouin citizens to prove ownership over lands in the Negev.
-While in the 1970s the state allowed Bedouin to claim their ancestral lands yet later decided to freeze this process, during the 2000s the state attorney started filing counterclaims over the same lands, demanding to register them as state lands, with 100% rate of court winnings in such cases.
+Land Ownership | Recent ruling by the Israeli Supreme Court (al-Uqbi verdict, May2015) makes it almost impossible for Bedouin citizens to prove ownership over lands in the Negev.
+While in the 1970’s, the state allowed Bedouins to claim their ancestral lands yet later decided to freeze this process, during the 2000s, the state attorney started filing counterclaims over the same lands, demanding to register them as state lands, with a 100% rate of court winnings in such cases.

 Although living on and cultivating these lands for hundreds of years, the state of Israel does not recognize Bedouin ownership over lands in the Negev.
 The slight moment in which the state does recognize such ownership is when a Bedouin decides to give up his land, then, the state gives ridiculous compensation and registers it as state land.